Lapis Re:Lights: Anime

 The 12-episode animated series was directed by Hiroyuki Hata at Yokohama Animation Laboratory with Taro Ikegami serving as the chief animation director and character designer.
 The scripts of the series were overseen by Kasumi Tsuchida and Hajime Asano, and the music was composed by Satoshi Hōno.
 "Lapis Re:LiGHTs Stars" performed the opening theme "Watashi-tachi no Startrail" (私たちのSTARTRAIL), while LiGHTs performed the ending theme "Planetarium" (プラネタリウム, "Puranetarimu").
-It aired from July 4 to September 19, 2020 on Tokyo MX and BS11.
+It aired from July 4 to September 19, 2020, on Tokyo MX and BS11.
 Funimation acquired the series, and streamed it on its website in North America and the British Isles, and on AnimeLab in Australia and New Zealand.
+Muse Communication licensed the series in South and Southeast Asia.